Circles in Marathon Mapmaking

 Radii and Rotations to Create 1 WU

-These radii and rotations will create regular polygons with sides of 1 WU in length.
-(As pointless as including a triangle may seem, this is a fast way to get an equilateral triangle centered around a desired point.)
-Italic numbers are divisible by 8 (i.e, you can use Shift+Alt with 45° angles); bold numbers, by 16 (22. angles).
-1 WU = 1,024 Internal Units; these are included for the circle plugin.
+These radii and rotations create regular polygons with sides of 1 WU in length.
+(Including a triangle may seem pointless, but this is a fast way to draw an equilateral triangle centered around a desired point.)
+Italic numbers are divisible by 8 (i.e, you can use Shift+Alt with 45° angles); bold numbers, by 16 (22.5° angles).
+1 WU = 1,024 Internal Units; I included these for the circle plugin.
 It produces slightly different results, so they differ slightly.

 (Click a category in the table header to sort by that category.
 Click it again to reverse the sort direction.)